iv461/icey/icey/doc/source/using_tf.md

 See also the [TF synchronization example](../../../icey_examples/src/tf_sychronization.cpp).

-This performs the synchronization using the `tf2_ros::MessageFilter`.
+This code will call `tf_buffer_->lookupTransform(point_cloud_msg->header.frame_id, "map", tf2_ros::fromMsg(point_cloud_msg->header.stamp), 200ms)` for every message that the subscriber delivers and then start waiting for 200 milliseconds.
+If in the meantime another message arrives but we are still waiting for the transform, this message will be enqueued.
+If we have waiter for 200 milliseconds and the transform is still not available (i.e. a timeout occurs), the message is removed from the queue.
+Otherwise, the get the message and the corresponding transform in the callback that is registered with `.then()`.

-You will have to do the actual transformation of the point cloud yourself (PR are welcome to make this automatic in a generic way !)
+You will have to do the actual transformation of the point cloud yourself however !
+(PR are welcome to make this automatic in a generic way !)

+Currently, this synchronization is done using the `tf2_ros::MessageFilter`, but this is an implementation detail and may change in the future.

 ## Subscribing to transforms